dospunk/dospunk/README.md

 ### Hi there 👋

-My name is Connor Dooley.
-I am a recent graduate with my B.S. in computer science.
-I like web development, data analysis, and coding for social good.
+I am a full stack developer interested in coding for social good.

 <!--
 **dospunk/dospunk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.